netgen/local-development-setup/php/README.md

 Installed PHP will come with built-in extension, but if your project requires additional extensions, these have to be installed separately.

-### 6.1 Install PHP extensions using `MacPorts`
+### 6.1 Install PHP extensions using MacPorts

-`MacPorts` already provides installable PHP extensions, find them for a particular PHP version by executing:
+MacPorts already provides installable PHP extensions, find them for a particular PHP version by executing:

 ```console
 port list php56\*
 ```

-Simply install the PHP extension you need, using `MacPorts`, for example:
+Simply install the PHP extension you need, using MacPorts, for example:

 ```console
 sudo port install php56-memcached
 ```

-### 6.2 If using `Homebrew`, compile the required PHP extensions manually
+### 6.2 If using Homebrew, compile the required PHP extensions manually

 todo